XTAR D36 5800 Flashlight Review

 There are two buttons on the D36 5800.
 They’re under an OLED screen.
 The buttons are very proud, very round, and quite clicky.
 There’s also nothing else on the light like them, so it’ll be impossible to mistake them for any other part of the light.

 Here’s just a brief rundown of what the display does.
 The light has two images of output – when both emitters are on, both are shown on the display.
 When one or the other is on, one or the other is shown on the display.
 It’s useful to memorize which is which, but the icons are also specific.
 The flood beam has a “crown” shape (flared outward) and the spot has a more “straight upward” icon.

 Each mode also displays the remaining runtime.

-We’ll call the right most button the “Power” button, and the left most button the “Mode” button.
-Hey aren’t labeled otherwise.
+We’ll call the rightmost button the “Power” button, and the left-most button the “Mode” button.
+They aren’t labeled otherwise.

 Here’s a UI table!

 |On||Click PB||Emitter option advance (Flood, Spot, Flood + Spot, Off)|